One Hotel or Two in London? The One Change Decision Guide

 An easy hop keeps the switch simple

-A one-change stay only works if the logistics are simple.
-Here is how to keep it smooth:
+A split stay (2 hotels) is only worth it if the logistics stay light.
+Here is how to keep it workable:

 Traveller making a mid week hotel switch in London with luggage, relaxed.